kapraran/vu-debug-gui/README.md

 ## Notice

-- There's no automatic syncing between clients.
-It's up to the mod developer to sync those changes.
+- There is no automatic syncing between clients.
+It is up to the mod developer to sync those changes.

-- You can't update the control's value from lua after it's creation, for now.
+- You cannot update the control's value from Lua after its creation, for now.

 ## License